 Jam-packed with sights, beautiful Rome is a treasure trove of delights.
 Stroll down any road or alleyway and you’re bound to come across an architectural wonder.
-There seems to be an ancient church embellished with frescoes, an elaborate fountain or a magnificent palazzo around every corner.
 With so much to see and do, from admiring the ruins of the Colosseum to marvelling at the treasures of the Vatican Museums, it’s hard to know where’s best to stay in Rome.

 Accommodation in the city can be expensive, although tucked away here and there are plenty of affordable B&Bs, guesthouses and hostels that will go easy on your wallet.
-Here’s the lowdown on the best places to bed down in the Italian capital.
+Here’s the lowdown on the best places to stay in the Italian capital.

 While the area around Termini Railway Station has a bit of a chaotic, seedy feel, it’s a great choice for travellers on a shoestring.
 If you know where to look, there's a handful of good budget hostels and hotels just a short walk from the city centre.
 The Leonardo Express connects Termini to Fiumicino Airport, making the area particularly convenient for those arriving by both plane and train.
 There are great metro connections to the centre, too.